vitaliiboiko360/backapi/README.md

 Also used:

 For frontend Vue.js 3 is used.
 Vite for bundling

-Backend+Frontend where the api is running at, you could found here [http://abz-testapi.ddns.net](http://abz-testapi.ddns.net)

 --